 Who Does MACRA Impact?
 The new payment system has implications for physicians and advanced practice professionals, including physician assistants, nurse practitioners, and clinical nurse specialists in both practice and hospital settings.

 How Is MACRA Structured?
-The Quality Payment Program, initiated by MACRA, is comprised of two pathways in which clinicians will participate in order to receive Medicare payment: The Merit-Based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (Advanced APMs).
+The QPP is comprised of two pathways in which clinicians will participate in order to receive Medicare payment: The Merit-Based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (Advanced APMs).
 Most clinicians will participate in MIPS, which bundles the Physician Quality Reporting System (PQRS), the Value Modifier and the Electronic Health Record (EHR) Incentive Program into one program.
 Advanced APMs open up new methods of paying providers under Medicare.

 How Will Physicians Be Measured?
-Regardless of which pathway a clinician participates in, he/she will be measured on four core components: Quality, resource use, clinical practice improvement and meaningful use of certified EHRs.
+Regardless of which pathway a clinician participates in, he/she will be measured on four core components: quality, meaningful use of certified EHRs, clinical practice improvement activities and resource use.
 In MIPS, these components make up the composite score.
 Advanced APMs are designed to incorporate these elements into the model framework.

 How Can I Prepare?
-As with many laws, MACRA is written with broad directions that will be implemented through more specific regulation by the federal agencies.
-On April 27, 2016, CMS released a proposed rule to implement MACRA, which introduced a plethora of acronyms and provisions and laid the groundwork for a final rule expected in fall 2016.
 Similar to the current reporting programs, MACRA does not require immediate data reporting; however, in order for clinicians to understand how their performance impacts their payments, it is important to understand the new system and begin preparations now.
 For most clinicians, this will mean evaluating your current PQRS, Value Modifier and EHR Incentive Program participation.

 What Is MIPS?
 MIPS is essentially a continuation of the current fee-for-service payment structure linked to quality.
 Clinicians will still be paid according to the Medicare Physician Fee Schedule amounts for their services.
-However, based on how they perform across four categories – quality reporting, resource use (cost), advancing care information (Meaningful Use of EHRs) and clinical practice improvement, practices will be eligible for bonuses or subject to penalties on their Part B payments.
+However, based on how they perform across four categories (quality, meaningful use of certified EHRs, clinical practice improvement activities and resource use), practices will be eligible for bonuses or subject to penalties on their Part B payments.

 Is MIPS Budget-Neutral?
 Yes, the MIPS program is budget neutral, meaning that bonuses will be funded by the penalties collected from clinicians performing below the set benchmark performance score.
 Those at or closer to the benchmark will see neutral payment or small incentives.
 These incentives will increase with the highest performers earning the highest bonuses.
 CMS has the authority to increase the bonus amounts to achieve budget neutrality or to incentivize higher performance.
 However, the maximum penalty amounts cannot be changed.

 How Much Does Each MIPS Category Weigh?
-Starting with the 2019 payment period/2017 performance period, for most clinicians, 50 percent of the MIPS score will be based on quality, 25 on advancing care information (Meaningful Use), 15 percent on participation in clinical practice improvement activities, and 10 percent on resource use (cost).
+Starting with the 2019 payment period/2017 performance period, for most clinicians, 60 percent of the MIPS score will be based on quality, 25 on meaningful use of certified EHRs and 15 percent on participation in clinical practice improvement activities.
+In the first year of the program clinicians and groups will not be scored on resources use (cost), but will receive information on their performance in this category.

 Will I Participate in MIPS?
 CMS estimates that most cardiologists will participate in MIPS, at least in the initial years of MACRA implementation.
 If you are currently participating in PQRS and are not part of a Medicare Accountable Care Organization (ACO) or other CMS model reporting ACO-level quality measures, it is likely that you will participate in MIPS.